browserengineering/book/book/chrome.md

 Exercises
 =========

-*Backspace*: Add support for the backspace key when typing in the address bar.
+*Backspace*.
+Add support for the backspace key when typing in the address bar.
 Honestly, do this exercise just for your sanity.

-*Middle-click*: Add support for middle-clicking on a link (`Button-2`) to open it in a new tab.
+*Middle-click*.
+Add support for middle-clicking on a link (`Button-2`) to open it in a new tab.
 You might want to use a mouse when testing.

-*Window title*: Browsers set their window title to the contents of the current tab's `<title>` element.
+*Window title*.
+Browsers set their window title to the contents of the current tab's `<title>` element.
 Make your browser do the same.
 You can call the `title` method of your browser's `window` field to change the window title.

-*Forward*: Add a forward button, which should undo the back button.
+*Forward*.
+Add a forward button, which should undo the back button.
 If the most recent navigation action wasn't a back button, the forward button shouldn't do anything.^[To accomplish this, you'll need to keep around history items when clicking the back button, and store an index